Livery cab

 A livery cab (North America), private hire (UK and Australasia), or minicab (London) is a car with a driver available for hire only on a pre-booked basis.
 These cabs are contrasted with public-hire taxicabs or hackney carriages, hailed or street taxis, licensed to ply streets and for hailing throughout communities.
 This type of transport may include limousine services and some minibuses and shuttle buses.
+Livery cabs are a predecessor to and very similar to app-based ridehailing services such as Uber; in the UK such ridehailing services are included in the regulation for public carriage offices and private hire vehicles such as minicabs, while in New York, ridehailing has different rules from traditional livery cabs.

 History

 The term livery cab evolved from North American livery stables which, in addition to short-term horse boarding, hired out horses, teams and wagons.
 A 1910 Winnipeg, Manitoba, bylaw regulating transport for hire differentiated a livery cab, licensed for C$2.00 from "street cabs" that were licensed at $8.00 or $10.00.
 The regulation stated that, "No livery cab shall stand on any of the public cab stands of the City, nor ply for hire from any such cab stand."
 Later amendments added a prohibition on plying "on the street".